A Classic Introduction.

 Keep your group small, to six or fewer people.
 If your group is larger, break it into two smaller groups.
 If you do not have enough experienced people to do this, break the group in two and have the experienced people run through the canyon twice.

-Spring—Sometimes means melting snow and flowing water through the canyon.
-Rappels may be flowing and some downclimbs become a little harder.
+Spring : Sometimes means melting snow and flowing water through the canyon.
+Rappels may be flowing and some downclimbs become a lot harder.
 And of course, the water is COLD!

-Summer and Fall—Usually a good time for friendly conditions in Pine Creek, but water levels vary widely.
-Be careful of summer monsoons, which suggests getting an early start.
+Summer and Fall : Usually friendly conditions in Pine Creek, but water levels vary widely.
+Be careful of summer monsoons – not a canyon for a thunderstorm day.

 Pine Creek is the drainage that parallels the famous Zion Tunnel.
 From Springdale drive north a few miles to Canyon Junction.
 Follow Rte 9 up Pine Creek Canyon to the second switchback and park.
 This is where you will exit.
 Continue up the road and through the tunnel.
 Park at the east end of the tunnel in a small parking lot on the right.
 If you have only one car, park at the top and have one person hitch back to the car after completing the canyon.

 From the parking lot, follow a small trail close to and then under the bridge to the canyon bottom.
 Five minutes of walking and downclimbing leads to the first rappel.
 Wetsuits and harnesses are commonly put on in the shade of the canyon a few meters short of the first rappel.
 There are odd-seeming bolts well before the first rappel.
 These are for Search and Rescue’s frequent rescues of poorly-led parties.

 First Obstacle: A short drop and pool must be dealt with before getting to the first rappel.
 There are several options depending on water level and skills.
 Straight down the watercourse often is the best choice.
 An exposed climb up left and then down on a ramp can work better when the pool is full.